Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 which obey canonical commutation relations, moreover their Hermitian conjugates satisfy $\hat{Q}^\dagger_{\vb{q}\nu}=\hat{Q}_{-\vb{q}\nu}$ and $\hat{P}^\dagger_{\vb{q}\nu}=\hat{P}_{-\vb{q}\nu}$.

 In this basis, the harmonic nuclear Hamiltonian becomes

 with $\hat{n}_{\vb{q}\nu}=\hat{a}^\dagger_{\vb{q}\nu}\hat{a}_{\vb{q}\nu}$ the phonon number operator.

-The harmonic frequencies $\omega^0_{\vb{q}\nu}$ are computed within density-functional perturbation theory (DFPT)~\cite{Baroni2001} using a semilocal exchange–correlation functional, and already include the adiabatic renormalization due to electron–phonon interactions~\cite{Calandra2010}.
+The harmonic frequencies $\omega^0_{\vb{q}\nu}$ are computed within density-functional perturbation theory (DFPT)~\cite{Baroni2001} using a semilocal exchange-correlation functional, and already include the adiabatic renormalization due to electron-phonon interactions~\cite{Calandra2010}.

 If the harmonic Hamiltonian is dynamically unstable, one may construct an auxiliary, positive-definite harmonic Hamiltonian through a full quantum anharmonic minimization, e.g., by employing the stochastic self-consistent harmonic approximation (SSCHA)~\cite{Monacelli2021}, which then replaces the original harmonic Hamiltonian.
-The role of anharmonicity in nonequilibrium dynamics is discussed in Sec .~\ref{subsec:Anharmonic effects}.
+The role of anharmonicity in nonequilibrium dynamics will be addressed later.